-Our programs have been designed with the Massachusetts Curriculum Frameworks in mind.
+Our programs are designed with the Massachusetts Curriculum Frameworks in mind.

 Themes may include one or more of the following based on expressed needs of the group leader in advance of the field trip: